snyhlxde1/cllm.github.io/docs/blog/cllm.md

-From programming to providing legal and health advice, large language models (LLMs) are revolutionizing the landscape of human lives.
+# Accelerate LLM Inference with Few-Step Parallel Decoding

+**TL;DR:** In this article, we introduce consistency large language models (CLLMs), a new family models developed with our proposed techniques to reduce inference latency using Jacobi decoding.

+## Background: Jacobi Decoding

+Large language models (LLMs) are transforming the landscape of human lives, From programming to offering legal and health advice.
+However, during inference, LLMs generate responses token by token using auto-regressive (AR) decoding as shown in Figure 1, leading to high latency for longer responses.

 <p align="center"><img src="clm_objective.png" alt="autoregressive" width="250"></p>
 <p align="center">Figure 1: illustration of conventional AR decoding: one token is generated at a time.</p>
-In the following section, we'll introduce consistency large language models (CLLMs), a new family models developed with our proposed techniques to reduce inference latency with Jacobi decoding.

-## Background: Jacobi Decoding
 Jacobi decoding is first introduced by [this paper](https://arxiv.org/abs/2305.10427).

 <p align="center"><img src="jacobi_objective.png" alt="autoregressive" width="350"></p>